Envy can turn into literally anything. During a fight with Ling Yao, he turns his limbs into a sword and a snake.

 Martian Manhunter occasionally does this, as do his White Martian rivals.
 In fact, Manhunter is most likely to do this when fighting White Martians.

-Mystique did this in the first X-Menmovie with Wolverine's claws (which failed miserably against the real ones).
+Mystique did this in X-Men with Wolverine's claws (which failed miserably against the real ones).

 Transformers: Pretty much every weapon used by the titular species is formed from their limbs (except, for some reason, Optimus's gun).
 Other exceptions include Brawlvastator's over-shoulder missile launchers (his tank kibble) and Blackout's Chest Blaster.